-"As it is with pot roast, so it is with psychoanalysis - psychoanalysis you can occupy yourselves with in every life situation."
+People laughed and Fenichel then continued: "As it is with pot roast, so it is with psychoanalysis -- psychoanalysis you can occupy yourselves with in every life situation."
 And Dr. Hanna Heilborn gave her paper.

-psychoanalysis - psychoanalysis in all life situations and for all life situations; to him, psychoanalysis was not just a specialized branch of psychiatry - psychoanalysis to him was the all-comprehending science of human interrelationships.
-Therefore his great anxiety was that, because of the enormous present need for psychotherapeutic help, psychoanalysis could be forgotten as the science of nature - as the basic psychology needed in pedagogy, criminology, anthropology and sociology - this accounts for his never-ending zest to preserve the right to train nen-medical scientists in psychoanalysis.
+This attitude typifies Fenichel's relationship to psychoanalysis -- psychoanalysis in all life situations and for all life situations.
+To him, psychoanalysis was not just a specialized branch of psychiatry -- psychoanalysis to him was the all-comprehending science of human interrelationships.
+Therefore his great anxiety was that, because of the enormous present need for psychotherapeutic help, psychoanalysis could be forgotten as the science of nature -- as the basic psychology needed in pedagogy, eriminology, anthropology, and sociology -- this accounts for his never-ending zest to preserve the right to train non-medical scientists in psychoanalysis.
 In order that you may understand Fenichel's unfailing devotion to psychoanalysis, let me review briefly his scientific career.
-When Fenichel graduated from high school, his original intention was to study biology, this with the view in mind of understanding the physiological correlate of the human mind, for Fenichel had already read some of Freud's writings in his teens.
-His father objected to such a mere scientific profession because he wanted his son to choose a profession from which he would make a living.
-Thus Fenichel chose medicine, with the definite intention of considering this as a bridge leading to psychoanalysis.
+When Fenichel graduated from high school, his original intention was to study biology, this with the view in mind of understanding the physiclogical correlate of the human mind, for Fenichel had already read some of Freud's writings in his teens. father objected to such a mere scientific profession because he wanted his son to choose a profession from which he would make a living.
+Thus Penichel chose medicine, with the definite intention of considering this as a bridge leading to psychoanalysis.

 As a student, he was active in the youth movement in Austria.
-Here already we see Femichel presenting papers before his group - he spoke about sexual enlightenment, about principles of sexual ethics, about problems of sexuality in the youth movement.
+Here already we see Fenichel presenting papers before his group -- he spoke about sexual enlightenment, about principles of sexual ethics, about problems of sexuality in the youth movement.
 We see him also, as early as 1918, then twenty-one years old, as guest speaker of the Vienna Psychoanalytic Society, giving a paper "On a Derivative of the Incest Conflict."
-Fenichel evidenced his basic tendency to gain an all-comprehending understanding of man by studying sociology and philosophy -- besides medicine.

-In 1922, he moved to Berlin, in order to complete his psychoanalytic training at the Berlin Psychoanalytic Institute, which was then the only psychoanalytic institute in existance.
-Concommitantly he furthered his training in psychiatry and neurology, by working with Bonhoeffer and Cassierer.
-At the Berlin Institute Fenichel very soon proved to be not only a student but an original contributor to theoretical and clinical psychoanalysis.
-At that time he gave papers, e.g., on "Psychoanalysis and Metaphysics," "The Libido Development as Reflected in Dreams," and others.
-He also gave a paper about the then "recent attitude of Psychiatry to Psychoanalysis."
+Fenichel evidenced his basic tendency to gain an allcomprehending understanding of man by studying socielogy and philosophy - besides medicine.
+In 1922, he moved to Berlin, in order to complete his psychoanalytic training at the Borlin Psychoanalytic Institute, which was then the only psychoanalytic institute in existence.
+Concomitantly he furthered his training in psychiatry and neurology, by working with Bonhoeffer and Cassierer.
+At the Berlin Institute Fenichel very soon proved to be not only a student but an original contributor to theoretical and clinical paychoanalysis.
+At that time he gave papers, e.g., on "Psychoanalysis and Metaphysics," The Libido Development as reflected in Dreams," and others.
+He also gave a paper about the then "Recent Attitude of Psychiatry to Psychoanalysis."

-publish many papers which established his reputation in theoretical as well as in clinical psychoanalysis.
+From 1924 on, Femichel started to present and publish many papers which established his reputation in theoretical as well as in clinical psychoanalysis.
 Femichel left Berlin in 1933 when the Hitler regime made psychoanalytic work impossible.
 Up to that time, he had read 108 papers and had published 34 of these.

 Let me mention only a few:

 - 1. The Clinical Aspect of the Need for Punishment. - 2.
-The Pregenital Antecedents of the Oedipus Complex. - 3.
-The Psychology of Transvestitism - 4.
+The Pregenital Antecedence of the Oedipus Complex. - 5.
+The Psychology of Transvestitism. - 4.
 About Introjection and Castration Complex. - 5.
 On Identification. - 6.
-On the Defense Mechanisms of Isolation. - 7.
-Organ Libidinal Manifestations Associated with Instinct Defenses
+On the Defense Mechanism of Isolation. - 7.
+Organ Libidinal Manifestations Associated with Instinct Defenses.